pedroetb/rsync-incremental-backup/README.md

 * `pathBakN`: Directory inside `dst` where the rest of backups are stored.
 * `nameBakN`: Name of incremental backup directories.
 An index will be added at the end to show how old they are.
 * `logName`: Name given to log file generated at backup.
+* `exclusionFileName`: Name given to the text file that contains exclusion patterns.
+You must create it inside directory defined by `ownFolderName`.
-* `tempLogFolderName`: Name given to folder inside user's home to hold logs while backup is in progress.
+* `ownFolderName`: Name given to folder inside user's home to hold configuration files and logs while backup is in progress.
 * `logFolderName`: Directory inside `dst` where the log files are stored.

 All files and folders in backup (local and remote only) get read permissions for all users, since a non-readable backup is useless.